rickoff/Tes3mp-0.8.x/README.md

 - MarketPlace : Hotel for item sale between players with menu, gold is sent to sellers even offline

 - MultiProject : Multiple enchantment of arrows, bolts and throwing weapons

+- BeastHelmetBoot : Beast races can equip all helmets and boots